t3nsor/us-immigration-faq/visas.md

 Thus, if an individual had a pending visa application as of the date that one of the INA 212(f) proclamations became effective, and that individual was banned by the proclamation, then the consular officer would be obligated to refuse the application under INA 221(g).
 In some cases the refused application will be referred to administrative processing to determine whether the individual may qualify for an exemption or waiver (for example, see [24]).

 With the exception of the COVID-19 bans, the above proclamations allow people who already possess valid visas to continue to use them to seek admission to the US.

+Recently, there have been legal challenges to the State Department's policy of denying visas to the banned individuals, arguing that the suspension of entry under INA 212(f) is not an inadmissibility, and that the State Department therefore must issue visas to the banned individuals even though they may not be able to use them until the presidential proclamations expire or are lifted.
+So far, this argument has been only been accepted by a federal court in the case of diversity immigrant visas [25] and not for any other visa types.

 # References
 [1] [8 CFR §211.1(a)](https://www.law.cornell.edu/cfr/text/8/211.1#a)